 Housing costs in Arcata are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Arcata is a decidedly white-collar city, with fully 88.84% of the workforce employed in white-collar jobs, well above the national average.
+Arcata is a decidedly white-collar city, with fully 85.04% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Arcata is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Arcata who work in office and administrative support (13.33%), food service (10.97%), and teaching (10.96%).
+There are especially a lot of people living in Arcata who work in sales jobs (11.66%), food service (10.79%), and office and administrative support (9.81%).

 Of important note, Arcata is also a city of artists.
 Arcata has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Arcata’s character.

 One of the nice things about Arcata is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Arcata is a very ethnically-diverse city.
 The people who call Arcata home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arcata residents report their race to be White, followed by Asian.
 Arcata also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.00% of the city’s residents.
-Important ancestries of people in Arcata include German, English, Italian, and French .
+People of Hispanic or Latino origin account for 16.83% of the city’s residents.
+Important ancestries of people in Arcata include Irish, German, English, Italian, and European.

 The most common language spoken in Arcata is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and French.